 There is currently no

-If required, you can also disable logs.
+If necessary, you can disable logs.
 For example, to disable

 ConsoleHandler logging, make the following changes in your project’s